josephgiovanelli/mo-importance/README.md

 # Machine assignments

 ```
-.51: stratified + bounds on performance
+.51: CIFAR_10_small stratified + bounds on performance
-.52: no stratified + no bounds on performance
+.52: CIFAR_10 stratified + bounds on performance
-.53: stratified + no bounds on performance
+.53: CIFAR_10_small stratified + no bounds on performance
-.54: no stratified + bounds on performance
+.54: CIFAR_10 stratified + no bounds on performance
 ```